Physical Education

 Active Lifestyles and Wellbeing

-• daily opportunities for physical activity
+• daily opportunities to be active

-• active and inclusive playtimes supported by OPAL principles
+• active and inclusive playtimes

-• movement breaks during the school day
+• movement breaks throughout the day

-• opportunities to engage in community physical activity
+• links to community physical activity

-Awards and Recognition – Physical Education
+Awards and Recognition

 • a wide range of sporting opportunities

-• effective leadership and pupil involvement
+• strong leadership and pupil involvement

-• a clear commitment to inclusion and personal development
+• commitment to inclusion

 Physical Education in Action